vfosnar/SCEE/README.md

 * add [requery sqlite library](https://github.com/requery/sqlite-android), which adds 3 MB, but is ca 20% faster than default SQLite
 * slightly improve performance when clicking a quest
 * add "show tags" other answer
-* increase padding for sidewalk/cycleway quests: assume parking lanes if none are tagged
 * hide notes by specific users (select by name or id)
-* allow disabling notes quest
-* "external quests" (experimental)
-  * allows defining own note-like quests
-  * nothing can be done, except for showing a note and all tags of the involved element
-  * to use it, add 'external.csv' to `Android/data/de.westnordost.streetcomplete.h3/files`, containing `<type>,<id>,<message>`
-  * e.g. `NODE,2345678,suspicious shop type` to show a quest with message 'suspicious shop type' at the node.
-* osmose issues (experimental)
-  * simply shows issues, with the ability to report a false positive
-  * a quest setting allows disabling "item" type
-  * some issues are not working, notably everything involving more than a single element